gayounglee57/intelligent-stocks/README.md

 This is a [Next.js](https://nextjs.org/) project that shows if a stock is an intelligent pick or not.
-It uses principles from the Intelligent Investor book and Yahoo Finance API.
+It uses Yahoo Finance API data and principles from the Intelligent Investor book.